AnhadSodhi/MakeALauncher/README.md

 ## Feel free to open an issue ticket (in the top menu) if you have any problems or questions!

 <sub>Most of this code was taken from my other project, BakkesLeague Launcher (https://github.com/frost-ee/BakkesLeague-Launcher).
-I wanted to make a version that wasn't hard-coded and instead let the user decide which programs to add to the output file.</sub>
+I wanted to make a version that wasn't hard-coded and instead let the user decide which programs to add to the output file.
+Again, I had assistance from ChatGPT 3.5 (December 30/31, 2023)</sub>